Thursday, 7 August 2014

 Dividend policy to make hydropower projects more profitable.

-Investors, unlike previous years, are gradually shifting their focus towards the hydropower sector as it has become more lucrative in terms of dividends compared to banks and financial institutions.
+Investors, unlike previous years, are gradually shifting their focus towards the hydropower sector, as it has become more lucrative in terms of dividends compared to banks and financial institutions.

-What hydropower companies in Nepal are doing?
+What are hydropower companies in Nepal doing?

 What will be the impact?

-Almost all hydropower companies in Nepal do hold multiple hydropower licenses.
-Without any shadow of doubt, no hydropower companies in Nepal have intention to develop only one project during entire life time.
-The only concern here is, how will they construct new projects?
-Are they going to finance new projects by issuing right shares at par value or from their reserves by tightening the dividend policy?
+Without any doubt, no hydropower company in Nepal intends to develop only one project during its entire lifetime.
+The only concern here is: how will they construct new projects?
+Will they finance new projects by issuing right share or from their reserves by tightening the dividend policy?

 Analysis